 Youth need opportunities for fun, engaging enrichment experiences when school is out.
-Columbus Recreation and Parks Department’s School’s Out program opens our centers for extended hours during Columbus Public Schools’ spring and winter breaks.
+Columbus Recreation and Parks Department’s School’s Out program opens our centers for extended hours during Columbus Public Schools’ spring, fall and winter breaks.

 8 a.m.–6 p.m.